dsc-umass/summer-with-dsc/first-task.md

 ### Goal

-The Goal of the Task to Add your Name under the participant list in the [README.md](https://github.com/dsc-umass/summer-with-dsc) in this repository.
+The Goal of the Task is to add your name under the "Active List of Participants for the Program" in the [README.md](https://github.com/dsc-umass/summer-with-dsc) in this repository.

 ### Instructions